zuozhenggh/learning-library/common/labs/generate-ssh-key/generate-ssh-keys.md

     ![](images/keylab-018.png " ")

 8. Next you'll need to save the private key.
 Click the **Save private key** button, answer **Yes** to the warning about saving without a passphrase.
-Keep the private key safe and don't share it's contents with anyone.

     ![](images/keylab-019.png " ")